What is a VA loan down payment and should you pay it?

 You might have to wait

-If you need a few extra months to save up enough money for a down payment before you can buy a home, you’re wasting precious time — with rates rising, you could end up with a much more expensive mortgage the longer you hold off.
+If you need a few extra months to save up enough money for a down payment, you’re wasting precious time — with rates rising, you could end up with a much more expensive mortgage the longer you hold off.
 Moving right away and putting zero down means you don’t have to rent any longer and can start building equity immediately with lower borrowing costs.

 Perhaps you have enough cash reserves for a down payment but using it will put your bank account in dangerously low territory.
 Rather than tying your money up in a home, it’s probably a better idea to maintain this cash reserve in case of unforeseen circumstances and financial emergencies, like a job loss, or other large expenses.